-- misconduct or an improper state of affairs or circumstances in relation to GDG Group, including: - dishonest, fraudulent, corrupt or unethical conduct - misleading or deceptive conduct - insider trading or market manipulation - conduct which is not unlawful but may indicate a systemic issue which the relevant regulator should know about to properly perform its functions. - conduct that is in contravention of the Corporations Act, the Australian Securities and Investments Commission Act, the Banking Act 1959, the Financial Sector (Collection of Data) Act 2001, the Insurance Act 1973, the Life Insurance Act 1995, the National Consumer Credit Protection Act 2009 or the Superannuation Industry (Supervision) Act 1993 - conduct that constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more - conduct that represents a danger to the public or the financial system (even if it does not involve a breach of a particular law)
+misconduct or an improper state of affairs or circumstances in relation to GDG Group, including:

+- dishonest, fraudulent, corrupt or unethical conduct. - negligence. - misleading or deceptive conduct. - insider trading or market manipulation. - conduct which is not unlawful but may indicate a systemic issue which the relevant regulator should know about to properly perform its functions. - fraud, money laundering or misappropriation of funds. - financial irregularities. - failure to comply with or breach of legal or regulatory requirements. - engaging in or threatening to engage in detrimental conduct against a person who made a disclosure to is suspected to have made or is planning to make, a disclosure. - conduct that is in contravention of the Corporations Act, the Australian Securities and Investments Commission Act, the Banking Act 1959, the Financial Sector (Collection of Data) Act 2001, the Insurance Act 1973, the Life Insurance Act 1995, the Fair Work Act 2009, the National Consumer Credit Protection Act 2009 or the Superannuation Industry (Supervision) Act 1993. - conduct that constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more. - conduct that represents a danger to the public or the financial system (even if it does not involve a breach of a particular law).

 Disclosures that are not about disclosable matters will not qualify for protection under Australian whistleblower laws.
+For example, personal work-related grievances are not covered by the policy and do not qualify for protection under the Corporations Act.